joshjung/backstage/docs/features/techdocs/cli.md

 ### Migrate content for case-insensitive access

-Prior to the beta version of TechDocs (`v[0.11.0]`), TechDocs were stored in object storage using a case-sensitive entity triplet (e.g.
+Prior to the beta version of TechDocs (`v[0.11.0]`), TechDocs were stored in object storage using a case-sensitive entity triplet (e.g. `default/API/name/index.html`).
-`default/API/name/index.html`).
 This resulted in a limitation where that exact case was required in the Backstage URL in order to read/render TechDocs content.
-As of `v[0.11.0]` of the TechDocs plugin, any case is allowed in the URL (e.g.
-`default/api/name`), matching the behavior of the Catalog plugin.
+As of `v[0.11.0]` of the TechDocs plugin, any case is allowed in the URL (e.g. `default/api/name`), matching the behavior of the Catalog plugin.

 Backstage instances created with TechDocs `v[0.11.0]` or later do not need this command.
 However, when upgrading to this version from an older version of TechDocs, the `migrate` command can be used prior to deployment to ensure docs remain accessible without having to rebuild all docs.

 Prior to upgrading to `v[0.11.0]` or greater, run this command to copy all assets to their lower-case triplet equivalents like this:

 ```bash
 techdocs-cli migrate --publisher-type <awsS3|googleGcs|azureBlobStorage> --storage-name <bucket/container name> --verbose
 ```

 Once migrated and the upgraded version of the Backstage plugin has been deployed, you can clean up the legacy, case-sensitive triplet files by re-running the command with the `--removeOriginal` flag passed, which _moves_ (rather than copies) the files.
 Note: this deletes files and is therefore a destructive operation that should performed with caution.

 ```bash
 techdocs-cli migrate --publisher-type <awsS3|googleGcs|azureBlobStorage> --storage-name <bucket/container name> --removeOriginal --verbose
 ```

 Afterward, update your TechDocs CLI to `v[0.7.0]` to ensure further publishing happens using a lower-case entity triplet.

 Note: arguments for this command largely match those of the `publish` command, depending on your chosen storage provider.
 Run `techdocs-cli migrate --help` for details.

 #### Authentication

 You need to make sure that your environment is able to authenticate with the target cloud provider. `techdocs-cli` uses the official Node.js clients provided by AWS (v3), Google Cloud and Azure.
 You can authenticate using environment variables and/or by other means (`~/.aws/credentials`, `~/.config/gcloud` etc.)

-Refer to the Authentication section of the following documentation depending upon your cloud storage provider -
+Refer to the Authentication section of the following documentation depending upon your cloud storage provider:

 - [Google Cloud Storage](https://backstage.io/docs/features/techdocs/using-cloud-storage#configuring-google-gcs-bucket-with-techdocs)
 - [AWS S3](https://backstage.io/docs/features/techdocs/using-cloud-storage#configuring-aws-s3-bucket-with-techdocs)